cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-order.md

  - The `-timing-boundsPeriod` and `_lastUpdated` parameters may not be provided at the same time.
  - The `_lastUpdated` parameter must have a time, may be provided up to two times, and must use the `ge` or `le` prefixes.
 When provided twice, the lower value must have the `ge` prefix and the higher value must have the `le` prefix.
+ - Searching with the `_lastUpdated` parameter will only detect changes to fields that affect the clinical meaning of the order.
+An example of the types of changes that won't be caught by this query are changes that would affect the version, but not the FHIR content.

 ### Headers